TomPace101/nanopore_diffusion/notes.md

 (See http://onelab.info/pipermail/gmsh/2008/003822.html:
 it seems you can export plots in raw text.)
 In any case, this is pretty low-priority right now.

-# Problem Description

-continue developing document.
-It has its own TODO list, but there is more than that.

-For the part where we have figures of the geometry, it would be nice if these could be auto-generated from the lattice yaml file.
-That way, if I add internal surfaces, the drawings could auto-update.

-Of course, right now the yaml file doesn't contain the physical dimensions.

 # Mesh
 _ACTION_ Look up "field" in gmsh tutorials to try to resolve issue with centerline. (tutorial 10, and the manual discussion on controlling mesh size)